Playwright vs. Puppeteer in 2024: Which Should You Choose

 Puppeteer

-Puppeteer is an automation library for JavaScript (Node.js), and unlike Playwright, it downloads and uses Chromium by default.
-It focuses more on the Chrome DevTools, making it one of the go-to libraries for web scraping.
+Puppeteer is an automation library for JavaScript (Node.js).
+Unlike Playwright, it downloads and uses Chromium by default.
+It focuses more on Chrome DevTools, making it one of the go-to libraries for web scraping.

 What Are the Advantages of Puppeteer?

-Puppeteer simplifies getting started with browser automation.
+Puppeteer makes it easy to get started with browser automation.
 It controls Chrome using non-standard DevTools protocol.

 What Are the Disadvantages of Puppeteer?